shabbir-kapadia/shabbir-kapadia/README.md

 <p align="center">Welcome to my Git!</p>

 <p>
 Hello!
-I am Shabbir Kapadia, a software engineer driven by curiosity and a desire to create something better by understanding the building blocks of the world.
+I am Shabbir, a software engineer driven by curiosity and a desire to create something better by understanding the building blocks of the world.
 I have an adventurous spirit and constantly seek new challenges.

 With a strong background in software engineering and academic excellence, I bring a wealth of technical expertise and a passion for problem-solving to every project.
 I am committed to continuous learning and pushing the boundaries of software development.

 While my focus lies in software engineering, I also have a strong interest in finance.
-I delve into finance-related books and blogs and actively invest in a range of stocks and cryptocurrencies, including "shitcoins" :p .
+I delve into finance-related books and blogs and actively invest in a range of stocks and cryptocurrencies, including "shitcoins".
 My ultimate goal is to contribute to transformative projects and ideas that can have a significant impact on the world.
 </p>

 <div align="center">